Beef (film): Legacy

 Subsequent releases in this series include Beef II (2004, also produced by Suchan and Hennelly, and narrated by actor Keith David), Beef 3 (2005, narrated by DJ Kay Slay) and a BET series titled Beef: The Series, which premiered in 2006.
 These sequels are a continuation of the original film, but cover lesser-known confrontations and developing beefs just prior to the release of each respective installment.
 They include LL Cool J vs. Canibus, Ja Rule vs. DMX, 50 Cent vs. The Game, Lil' Flip vs. T.I., Nelly vs. Chingy, and Erick Sermon vs. EPMD partner Parrish Smith.
 In 2011, Spirer speculated on the possibility of a fourth film, suggesting he was a little tired of the "he said/she said" drama but he might produce further specials in future.

+Beef 4 was released in 2007.
+Charlie Murphy narrated the fourth film of the series, replacing Keith David.